craigfay/brain_forest/markdown/Continuity.md

 Wildberger challenges the viewer to develop an axiomatic framework for arithmetic using affine geometry (in the sense of [[Euclid's Elements|Euclid]]]] instead of [[ZFC]], sufficiently rich to support rational number arithmetic.

-Notice that Affine Geometry does not involve a compass.
-Wildberger claims that the compass introduces irrationalities, which the greeks had a very difficult time incorporating.
+Notice that Affine Geometry does not involve a compass. **Wildberger claims that the compass introduces irrationalities**, which the greeks had a very difficult time incorporating.
 We still have not solved the same irrationality problems.